JardaMartan/mobile_box/README.md

 ### Restconf
 In order to create Restconf request [Cisco YANG Suite](https://developer.cisco.com/yangsuite/) is an essential tool (get it from [Github](https://github.com/CiscoDevNet/yangsuite)).
 YANG Suite can pull a list of YANG models from the router.
-Then the user can explore the YANG models and prepare the Restconf query and its parameters.
+Then the user can explore the YANG models and prepare a Restconf query and its parameters.
 [Postman](https://www.postman.com/) can be then used for Restconf query testing.
 Some examples of Restconf queries can be found [here](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/prog/configuration/171/b_171_programmability_cg/restconf_protocol.html)